-When discussion turns to the great remaining stands of ancient Western Red Cedar, most people are referring to the trees found on the western coasts of British Columbia and Washington.
+When discussion turns to the great remaining stands of ancient Western red cedar, many people are refer to the trees found on the western coasts of British Columbia and Washington.
 Even among those interested in hunting down those fast disappearing giants, precious little attention is paid to the few surviving rainforests of British Columbia’s interior.
 If you have never been to one of these rare and beautiful sanctuaries, then this story might just pique your interest!

-High in the upper Fraser River Valley, about 110 kms southeast of Prince George and 93 kms northwest of McBride is a surprising grove of trees just off Highway 16, near the outpost of Dome Creek.
+High in the upper Fraser River Valley, about 110 kilometres southeast of Prince George and 93 kilometres northwest of McBride, is a surprising grove of trees just off Highway 16, near the outpost of Dome Creek.
 Ancient Forest/Chun T’oh Whudujut Park and Protected Area, close to Sugarbowl Grizzly Den Provincial Park and Protected Area, is also host to a most unusual climate.
 Here, all of the right conditions have combined to create something truly magical.
 You see, this cedar and hemlock forest has somehow managed to exist without any natural disturbance, including a complete lack of fires, for at least a thousand years.
 It has the added distinction of being further from an ocean than any of this planet’s other inland temperate rainforests.

 There are a variety of hiking choices in the park.
 You can choose a boardwalk section that is wheelchair accessible that can be seen in half an hour, the forty five minute Big Tree Loop, a sixty minute trek to Tree Beard Falls, the ninety minute Ancient Forest Loop, and even a 15 km hike along the more rugged Driscoll Ridge Trail, whose western trailhead is five kilometres west of the park on Highway 16.
 Not having an entire day to work with, I experienced a good combination of all but the last option!
 I took a great deal of photographs, and have arranged them, for once, in no particular order.
 Should you ever visit this park, I think you’d enjoy the opportunity to discover it yourself, as I did!

 I can only ponder what it must have been like for First Nations people to discover this woodland paradise.
-Everything about it seems as venerable as it is verdant.
-The understory is alive with mosses, lichens, ferns, and many other plants.
-Rising above the forest floor are tall groves of spiny Devil’s Club, always a challenge to the forest explorer, and a look skyward reveals not only the spiked tops of the ancient cedars, but also their ever present coastal companions, the Western Hemlocks.
+Everything about it seems enchantingly verdant.
+The understory is alive with mosses, lichens, ferns, and countless other plants.
+Rising above the forest floor are tall groves of spiny Devil’s Club (Oplopanax horridus), always a challenge to the forest explorer, and a look skyward reveals not only the spiked tops of the ancient cedars, but also their ever present coastal companions, the Western hemlocks.
 This forest, being inland, is subject to winters that are colder and lengthier than seen on the coast, thus growing seasons are shorter and trees take longer to reach larger girth.
 Other than the man made structures that have been constructed to preserve the fertile and fragile ground, not much has changed here in the last twenty centuries or so!